 If you wish to run for Mayor, you’ll need 3000 certified signatures; if you are running for one of the 4 City Councillor At-Large (city-wide) seats, you must gather 1500.
 If you’re interested in one of the 9 District City Councillor seats, you’ll have to return 200 signatures (fewer in some districts) to the Boston Elections Department, during the signature period, traditionally running from 9am on a spring Tuesday until 5pm on the Tuesday three weeks following.

 1. Gather signatures every day, and turn them in by 5pm, each day.
 When signature sheets are received by the elections department, they are numbered in the order they are received, and then certified in that order.
 For a race with a single winner, like Mayor, a voter’s signature is only supposed to count for 1 candidate, i.e. the first to turn in that voter’s signature.
-In the At-Large race, each voter can nominate and sign for 4 candidates, just as they can vote for 4 candidates, in the municipal preliminary (if necessary) and general elections.
+In the At-Large race, each voter can nominate and sign for 4 candidates, just as they can vote for 4 candidates in the preliminary (if necessary) and general elections.

 2. Since many signatures will be disqualified (i.e. not certified), due to the voter being registered at a different address, or already having signed for another candidate, or not living in Boston (or in the Council District), or having a signature that is illegible or smudged: continue to gather signatures even after you have turned in enough to make the ballot.
 In 2009, after my first 3 sheets were processed, I found that about 75% of my signatures had been certified.
 I decided to set a goal of 2200, so that even if my signature success rate dropped below 70%, I would still likely make the ballot.
 On a sunny day, if things were going well, I would go an extra hour, because I found that rain made gathering signatures difficult, even under awnings.